Work-integrated learning at NSCC

 Work-integrated learning lets you immerse yourself in meaningful learning outside of the classroom - in the community, with employers and with industry.
 You grow your skills, get valuable experience, round out your education, test-drive an organization to see if it’s the right fit and build connections.

-Depending on your program, there are four ways you can experience work-integrated learning at NSCC:
+Depending on your program, there are five ways you can experience work-integrated learning at NSCC:

 - Field experience